parthian-sterlet/sitega/README.md

 Current SiteGA version represented the algorithm of previous version (2007) adopted for de novo search in ChIP-seq dataset, i.e. the alignment of binding sites is not required

 # Source code
-Folder src contains five files with sitega source codes in c++ language, they respect to separate modeules of pipeline analysis:
+Folder src contains five files with sitega source codes in c++ language, they respect to separate modules of pipeline analysis.
 ## preparation
 monte0dg.cpp prepare parameter file to train a model (andy02.cpp) or perform the bootsrap cross validation test (andy0bsn2.cpp)
 ## train a model